 - Reviewing what can be done to reduce noise emissions from the event other than just turning down the music – we might be able to use some temporary screening, for example, or re-orient the stage area.

 - Writing a noise management plan (NMP) for the event, including what will be measured and how, and the mitigation measures which will be imposed by the Client to control noise levels.
-The NMP can include items such as how complaints about noise during the event will be handled, how the Client will ensure that noise levels are not exceeded, and
+The NMP can include items such as how complaints about noise during the event will be handled, how the Client will ensure that noise levels are not exceeded.

 We’ve worked on numerous events, from pop-ups to festivals.
 If you’d like to talk to us about how we can help you with event noise control just get in touch!